 But how does this law - aside from its practical instructions - reveal the Character of God?
 Isn’t this what God did for us?
 We were struggling and falling under the burden of sin.
 No one could help us.
 We were enemies of God.
 He could have ignored us.
 He could have told us we were only getting what we deserved.
 He could have given us a lecture.
 Instead, because there is no other way He could help with sin, He came down and carried our sin burden Himself - taking it to the Cross.

 As we apply this Law in our lives, we allow the image of Christ to grow in our lives.
 We move toward our goal to be like Jesus.
 The same can be said for every Law.
 Maybe this will give you a new perspective on the Law of God.
 The Law needs to be an important part of our Bible Studies.
 We need to see both how we are to apply the Law in our lives today and what it reveals about the Character of God.
-We study the principles of the Law in Life Line and many of the details of modern application in Biblical Law.
+We study the principles of the Law in Master Life and many of the details of modern application in Biblical Law.
 Great courses to take.
 What we need is someone[s] to do extensive study on how the Law reveals God’s character.

 Note: I must point out - because there is much confusion on the topic - that the law is NOT our method of gaining or maintaining salvation.
 Salvation is through Jesus Christ alone.
 Those Christians who reject the Law because they think it relates to salvation have not even understood the issue.
 The law deals with Christian maturity [sanctification], not salvation [justification].
-See the Life Line course for more details.
+See the Master Life course for more details.